sbkrogers/agile-2017/PITCHME.md

 ### Lessons
 1. Garbage in, garbage out - good defined user stories are key
-2. Need to define a reasonable velocity for each sprint, not based on timelines.
+2. Need to define a reasonable velocity for each sprint, not based on timelines
-3. Need to define what "done means" for the team.
+3. Need to define what "done means" for the team
-4. Need to present at the end of each sprint & do walk throughs.
+4. Need to present at the end of each sprint & do walk throughs
 5. Still need to ensure that proper environments are setup
 6. Need to ensure that cards are moved properly through QA/QC